Mastercastle: History

-In 2011, during the composition of new staff, the band was included in the project Embrace the sun, a "benefic" cd produced by Lion Music and dedicated to the victims of the tsunami and earthquake that struck Japan in March 2011.
-The band donated the song Sakura (with the namesake videoclip)and the album was released in June 2011 including Jennifer Batten and many other musicians.
+In 2011, during the composition of new staff, the band was included in the project Embrace the Sun, a "benefic" cd produced by Lion Music and dedicated to the victims of the tsunami and earthquake that struck Japan in March 2011.
+The band donated the song Sakura (with the namesake videoclip) and the album was released in June 2011 including Jennifer Batten and many other musicians.
 Than the band finished the production of the new album that was released by Lion Music on 18 November 2011 with the title Dangerous Diamonds.

-At the end of 2011 the band started working on the fourth album, at the beginning called Metals and the line up was changed by the new drummer John Macaluso (Malmsteen, James Labrie, 'Ark', 'Tnt') The album was released on 19 April by Lion Music with the title On Fire.
+At the end of 2011, the band started working on the fourth album, at the beginning called Metals and the lineup was changed by the new drummer John Macaluso (Malmsteen, James LaBrie, 'Ark', 'Tnt').
+The album was released on 19 April by Lion Music with the title On Fire.

-In 2014 the band signed a deal with Scarlet Records for the releasing of the fifth album, titled Enfer (De La Bibliothèque Nationale).
+In 2014, the band signed a deal with Scarlet Records for the releasing of the fifth album, titled Enfer (De La Bibliothèque Nationale).
 The album is described by the band as their heaviest effort to date, while still maintaining their trademark sound and with a special mention for the strongest production the band have ever benefited from.

-On 3 October 2014 the band announced by many webzines and social networks the release of the videoclip "Enfer", and the date of release of the album "Enfer De La Bibliothèque Nationale" for October 14.
+On 3 October 2014, the band announced by many webzines and social networks the release of the videoclip "Enfer", and the date of release of the album Enfer (De La Bibliothèque Nationale) for 14 October.

-On 28 June 2021 the band released the single-videoclip "Who Cares for The Moon" featuring Fabio Lione as guest singer.
+On 28 June 2022, the band released the videoclip Who Cares for the Moon with Fabio Lione as special guest singer, and later the album Lighthouse Pathetic, preceded by the self-titled video, under the label "Diamonds Prod".